shipshapecode/shepherd/app/web/public/README.md

 # Static Assets
 Use this folder to add static files directly to your app.
 All included files and folders will be copied directly into the `/dist` folder (created when Vite builds for production).
-They will also be available during development when you run `yarn rw dev`.
+They will also be available during development when you run `pnpm rw dev`.
 >Note: files will *not* hot reload while the development server is running.
 You'll need to manually stop/start to access file changes.

 ### Example Use